teghub/ner/README.md

 | yer	        | Noun	        | O           |
 | alacak	    | Verb	        | O           |

 You can also use the trained model ("crf_v2.joblib") to label your test dataset.
-The output of the model consists of "word - predicted annotation - pos" tuple where each item is seperated with tab.
+The output of the model consists of "word - predicted annotation - pos" triple where each item is seperated with tab.

 Sample output of the model is given below: <br />